► New Audi Q7 plug-in hybrid

 The navigation has a blue spider web-like layer that shows you how far you can go without the engine turning on at all and the usual rev counter on the Virtual Cockpit has been changed to a power meter that shows you when you’re using electric or combustion power.

 Audi’s Drive Select modes have also been modified so ‘Efficiency’ uses as little fuel as it can, ‘Comfort’ balances the power delivery 50:50 and ‘Dynamic’ leaves the engine on and instructs the e-motor to give a helping hand.
-Sadly, the option to move the gear shifter in to manual mode has gone, making those paddles on the back of the wheel just a tad useless.

 So far, so normal, but Audi has Audi-fied the experience a bit.
 Like the combustion engine models, the TFSIe versions have the brand’s ‘predictive efficiency assist’ function.
 Essentially, it’s where a little green icon of a foot lifting off a pedal is meant to tell you to let of the throttle to allow the car to coast or simply use less fuel; the technology has a haptic feedback point, and suggests you lift off if you’re nearing a junction or change in speed limit.